Chrisdoan9/Chrisdoan9/README.md

 # 👋 Hi there, I’m Chris Doan
 I am a bioinformatician with background as a pharmacist, passionate about analyzing omics data, applying machine learning, and building reproducible pipelines.
 My long-term goal is to contribute to research that helps slow down aging and understand the molecular mechanisms of age-related diseases.
 I enjoy reading research papers on molecular biology.
+This is my website where I share my experiences and what I learn in my bioinformatics journey: chrisphdoan.github.io.

 During my time at Stanford University, I analyzed diverse range of omics data including bulk RNA-seq, single-cell RNA-seq, single-cell ATAC-seq for rare cardiovascular and aging related diseases.
 At Boston University, I worked at on Alzheimer’s disease research.
 My projects involve: